For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 The London School of Economics and Political Science (LSE) has never finished outside the top five in CUG's UK university rankings.
 And this year it's third, taking the number one spot in London.

-The university's list of famous alumni is also pretty impressive.
-It's played host to the likes of Mick Jagger and Sir David Attenborough.
+The university's list of famous alumni is pretty impressive.
+It's played host to the likes of David Attenborough and Mick Jagger.
 Plus, the former Prime Minister, Clement Attlee, was a lecturer there.

-Cambridge consistently occupies one of the top two spots on league tables for UK universities.
-Last year, it slipped from first to second place, but it previously held the top spot for 10 years in a row.
+Cambridge regularly occupies one of the top two spots on league tables for UK universities.

-They've previously recruited a Professor of Lego too, so it's tough to argue that the number one spot wasn't well deserved!
+They've previously recruited a Professor of Lego, too, so it's tough to argue the number one spot wasn't well deserved.

 And don't let Cambridge's elite reputation put you off.
 If you're unsure whether it's for you, take inspiration from our interview with Ibz Mo, the YouTuber who smashed boundaries at Cambridge.

-You can look at the full rankings table from the Complete University Guide.
+You can see the full rankings table on the Complete University Guide's website.
 Here, you can compare rankings for each subject as well as overall performance.

 We're forever told that UK unis are some of the best on the planet, but how do our cities rank?
 Find out the best places to study in the world.